|Rare Book & Manuscript Library|

 Selected materials cataloged; remainder arranged by category.
-Boxes 1-71: Cataloged correspondence; Boxes 72-76: Manuscripts & documents; Box 77: Genealogical materials & photographs; Boxes 78-79: Printed materials.
+Boxes 1-71: Cataloged correspondence; Boxes 72-76: Manuscripts and documents; Box 77: Genealogical materials and photographs; Boxes 78-79: Printed materials.

-Letters written to Gay from political and literary contemporaries such as Horace Greeley, Charles Sumner, and William Bryant; reports in letter form from his reporters at the front during the Civil War; and personal correspondence including many letters from his wife.
+Letters written to Gay from political and literary contemporaries such as Horace Greeley, Charles Sumner, and William Bryant; reports in letter form from his reporters at the front during the Civil War; and personal correspondence including many letters from his wife, Elizabeth Neall Gay.
 Letters written to Mrs. Gay from family friends and business associates including many from her husband.
 Correspondence of other members of the Gay family including Walter Gay, Sarah Gay, and Allan Gay.
 Diaries, notebooks, and journals of Sydney Howard Gay.

 Using the Collection